 • Public Listing: Delinquent taxes are published and available before sale.

-• Collector Support: County collector helps with redemptions and records.
+• Collector Support: The county collector helps with redemptions and records.

 • Accessible Records: Tax and deed records are public at county offices.